What is the Drucker Challenge?

 When will the results be announced?

-I’m a winner or finalist.
+I’m a winner or ranked within the top 10.
 Can my essay be republished in a magazine or newspaper?

 Maybe.
 To request permission for your essay to be republished – in part or in whole – in a magazine or newspaper, please contact us.
 Typically, as long as the magazine or newspaper cites and links to the Challenge website, republication is encouraged.